SkyAI.

 Sky Solutions.

-Lead UX Designer.
+Lead Product Designer.

-Figma, MaterialUI.
+Figma, Miro, MaterialUI.

 Sky Solutions was interested in developing an AI assistant to start marketing to their clients.
 They wanted something modular, that could be integrated into existing products and client projects.
 They had no existing AI application, designs, or research so this had to be created from scratch.